 Customer Lifetime Value

-Hey, another nice and easy one with serious value when it comes to balancing customer acquisition and the real value your customers bring.
+Customer Lifetime Value, or CLTV, is another nice and easy one with serious value when it comes to balancing customer acquisition and the real value your customers bring.

-For new businesses or new products, the cost to acquire customers (CaC) can be a ‘startup killer’ - you sink your money into glitzy product launches, an elite field sales team and bountiful swag (got to have those branded USBs) but once you land a client they’re only paying a fraction of what you spent getting them in the door.
+For new businesses or new products, the cost to acquire customers (CaC) can be a ‘startup killer’ - you sink your money into glitzy product launches, an elite field sales team, and bountiful swag (got to have those branded USBs) but once you land a client they’re only paying a fraction of what you spent getting them in the door.

 So, just get the totals that every customer has spent together and calculate the median (don’t use the mean average- a few big fish customers could distort your numbers).
 If the average lifetime value is below your acquisition cost (the simple version: your sales and marketing budget divided by the total number of customers) then you have a customer retention problem.